tomrummet/dotfiles/README.md

 This repository is tested on Linux (PopOS + Raspberry Pi OS) and on Windows 11 (WSL2).

+Heavily inspired from the Laracast  from Jess Archers <https://github.com/jessarcher/dotfiles>

 ## Prerequisites

 The following software needs to be installed: